lag13/git-experimenting/README.md

 Another thing, when I had the failed push I just retried and things worked.
 But even after they did, github still displayed the non-rotated image for quite a while.
 So cache invalidation seems slow?

+### How Does it Work in circleci?

+Or more specifically, does circleci use git with the lfs extension?